Engadine Line: Neotectonics

 There is very little information on the recent activity of the Engadine Line.
 Detecting faults in the Alps is difficult, as glacial and fluvial erosion as well as gravitational processes and landslides quickly erase evidence of tectonic processes.
 Earthquakes are often poorly documented in the thinly populated Alps; they tend to be weak and often cannot be linked to specific faults.

 There are only few indications of recent activity, and it is not agreed upon that it was active during the Upper Pleistocene-Holocene, although evidence of Quaternary movement is widely found.
 The Engadine Line and other lineaments delimit a fast uplifting area of the Central Alps.
 In the Val Laschadura, close to Zernez, post-glacial faulting is recorded, and recent vertical offsets of more than 10 cm are recorded from fluvial sands close to Piz Mundin.
-Trees that drowned between 650-700 AD in Lake Sils, and around 1000 AD as well as at the beginning of the 14th century in Lake Silvaplana may indicate lake level changes or ground subsidence triggered by tectonic activity on the Engadine Line.
+Trees that drowned between 650 and 700 AD in Lake Sils, and around 1000 AD as well as at the beginning of the 14th century in Lake Silvaplana may indicate lake level changes or ground subsidence triggered by tectonic activity on the Engadine Line.
 A large earthquake in the Alps during the 6th century left traces in the Engadine lakes, but the Engadine Line is unlikely to have been its source.
 Traces of multiple glaciations are preserved in the Forno Valley.
 Deposits left by the most recent glaciation are unaffected by tectonic activity at the Engadine Line, but the Orlegna River has not yet recovered from the impact of faulting, implying that movement along the Engadine Line there took place before 14,500 years ago but in the Late Pleistocene.
 Fault scarps in the Inn Valley associated with the Engadine Line have been degraded by glaciation.
-On the other hand, sackungen in the Bregaglia Valley which post-date the last glacial maximum have been linked to tectonic activity on the Gruf Line, which otherwise shows no evidence of Quaternary activity.
+On the other hand, sackungen in the Bregaglia Valley which post-date the Last Glacial Maximum have been linked to tectonic activity on the Gruf Line, which otherwise shows no evidence of Quaternary activity.
 The deformation in the western Inn Valley-Bregaglia Valley may be of gravitational origin, however, although earthquakes on the Engadine Line may have triggered their movement.

-The "beheading" of the Inn Valley at Maloja Pass, which took place between 29,400–14,500 years before present, is one of the major geologic events in the Quaternary of this sector of the Alps.
+The "beheading" of the Inn Valley at Maloja Pass, which took place between 29,400 and 14,500 years before present, is one of the major geologic events in the Quaternary of this sector of the Alps.
 Three valleys that formerly presumably fed the Inn Glacier were redirected into the Bregaglia Valley by a large collapse that caused the "beheading".
 Tectonic stresses exercised by movements along the Engadine Line may have caused the collapse, which left a steep escarpment at Maloja Pass and a large elevation difference between the Inn and Bregaglia valleys.